c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 </div>

-I find interesting that, for those events where latitude is empty, the `duration_magnitude_md` is very low (or close to zero).
+I find interesting that, for those observations where latitude is empty, the `duration_magnitude_md` is very low (or close to zero).
 Let's compare how the `duration_magnitude_md` series is distributed for all data vs when `latitude` is null